*Now accepting 2020 applications on a rolling basis (reviewed as submitted).

 - Two courses of your choosing

-- Return Airfare - 1$,500 NZD – 2,000 NZD (approximated)
+- Return Airfare – $1,500 NZD – $2,000 NZD (approximated)

-- Board – self-catered approximately $250 NZD per week (catered meals available through the University)
+- Board – self-catered approximately $200-250 NZD per week

-- Books – approzimatley $400 NZD
+- Books – approximately $400 NZD

-Applications Close 15th October 2014
+Applications Close October 15, 2019

 Geologic Semester Courses and Course Descriptions

 Follow this link for a full complete list of geologic courses offered at the University of Canterbury.
 Please note: Most FA students take 200 and 300 level courses.
 Prerequisites may apply.
-You are enrolling for Semester 1 (NZ system)

 “The GEOLOGY programme has been one of the best experiences of my life.
 Not only did I get to travel to New Zealand, an amazing experience in itself, but I was able to study geological field skills in some of its most spectacular settings, all while in the company of good friends and great instructors.
 I’ve found myself at the tops of volcanoes and mountains, I’ve rafted over and swam beneath waterfalls, and I’ve hiked and camped over glaciers, in forests, and on top of mountains.
-New Zealand is an awesome place to spend a semester, and Frontiers Abroad is the best way for a geology student to experience it.” – Bryan McAtee, 2009 Lafayette College and Frontiers Abroad student
+New Zealand is an awesome place to spend a semester, and Frontiers Abroad is the best way for a geology student to experience it.” – Bryan McAtee, 2009 Lafayette College and Frontiers Abroad student.